-Wright comes to C of O after spending the last three seasons as an assistant at Hollister High School.
-Wright helped lead the Tigers to a Class 2 state playoff appearance in 2010.
-Before moving to Hollister, Wright spent six years at Messenger College in Joplin, including two seasons as head coach from 2005-2007.
-During his time at Messenger, Wright helped guide the Eagles to three consecutive NBCAA Division II National Tournament appearances and one regional invitational postseason tournament title.
+Wright came to College of the Ozarks after spending three seasons, 2009-2012, as an assistant coach at Hollister (Mo.)
+High School.
+Wright helped guide the Tigers to a Class 2 state playoff appearance in 2010.
+Prior to his arrival at Hollister, Wright was at Messenger College in Joplin for six years, including two seasons as head coach from 2005-2007.
+Under Wright’s leadership, the Eagles claimed a regional tournament title in 2007.